Skip to main content

 • In Snowflake: This will display all the SQL commands that will be run.

-• In Airflow: This will run de DAG in test mode.
+• In Airflow: This will run the DAG in test mode.

-• In Dagster: This will run de DAG in local mode.
+• In Dagster: This will run the DAG in local mode.

 We are now ready to deploy the DAGs directly on our orchestrator.